MiguelTVMS/ngx_pagespeed/README.md

 Set the name of the nginx upstream server.

 **NGX_UPSTREAM_NAME** *Default:* ``www.google.com:80``
-The server that will respond for the upstream.
+The server that will respond to the upstream.

 #### Page speed module settings:
-The following settins try to use the same names as the settings created by Google on the module.
+The following settings use the same names as the settings created by Google on the page speed module.
 The only diference is that the environment variables are all prepended with ``NPS_``.
+***Notice:*** Not all settings are available yet.
+We are working on that.

-For more information see Google's page speed module configurarion page [here](https://modpagespeed.com/doc).
+For more information, visit Google's page speed module configurarion page [here](https://modpagespeed.com/doc).

 **NPS_ENABLED**  *Default:* ``on``
-Enable or disable the page speed module.
+Enable or disable the page speed module completely.

 **NPS_LOWERCASEHTMLNAMES** *Default:* ``on``
 HTML is case-insensitive, whereas XML and XHTML are not.
 Web performance Best Practices suggest using lowercase keywords, and PageSpeed can safely make that transformation in HTML documents.